libavg/libavg/sphinxdoc/ui.rst

         cursor position.

         :param maxTime: The maximum time that the tap may take in milliseconds.

-    .. autoclass:: TouchButton(upNode, downNode, [disabledNode=None, activeAreaNode=None, fatFingerEnlarge=False, clickHandler=None])

-        A button made specifically for touch input.
-Uses the :py:class:`TapRecognizer` to detect clicks.

-        :param avg.Node upNode: The node displayed when the button is not pressed.

-        :param avg.Node downNode: The node displayed when the button is pressed.

-        :param avg.Node disabledNode: The node displayed when the button is disabled.

-        :param avg.Node activeAreaNode:

-            A node that is used only to determine if a click is over the button.
-Usually, this node is invisible. :py:attr:`activeAreaNode` is useful for small touch buttons, where the active area should be larger than the visible button to account for touch inaccuracies.

-        :param bool fatFingerEnlarge:

-            If this parameter is set to :py:const:`True`, the button generates it's own internal :py:attr:`activeAreaNode` that is at least 20x20mm large.
-            :py:attr:`fatFingerEnlarge` is incompatible with a custom
-            :py:attr:`activeAreaNode`.

-        Callbacks:

-            .. py:method:: clickHandler(event)

-                Called when the button is clicked.

-        .. py:attribute:: enabled

-            :py:const:`True` if the button accepts input.
-If the button is disabled, it shows the :py:attr:`disabledNode`.

-        .. py:classmethod:: fromSrc(upSrc, downSrc[, disabledSrc=None, **kwargs]) -> Button

-            Factory method that creates a button from filenames of the images to be displayed for different states.

     .. autoclass:: ToggleButton( uncheckedUpNode, uncheckedDownNode, checkedUpNode, checkedDownNode, [uncheckedDisabledNode=None, checkedDisabledNode=None, activeAreaNode=None, fatFingerEnlarge=False, checkHandler=None, uncheckHandler=None, enabled=True, checked=False])